Guidance on Federal Regulations and Executive Orders

 What resources are available to students and employees regarding discrimination?

-Inquiries about sex-based discrimination and Title IX may be referred to RISD’s Title IX coordinator and/or the US Department of Education.
-RISD’s Title IX coordinator may be reached by contacting Emily Gleason at egleason@risd.edu or 401 454-6341; visiting 20 Washington Place, room 346; or by submitting an online reporting form.
+You may refer inquiries about sex-based discrimination and Title IX to RISD’s Title IX coordinator and/or the US Department of Education.
+You may reach RISD’s Title IX coordinator by contacting Emily Gleason at egleason@risd.edu or 401 454-6341; visiting 20 Washington Place, room 346; or by submitting an online reporting form.

-Inquiries about all other forms of discrimination may be referred to RISD’s Title VI, Title VII, and ADA/504 coordinator, the US Department of Education, and/or the US Equal Employment Opportunity Commission.
-RISD’s Title VI, Title VII, and ADA/504 Coordinator may be reached by contacting Alyssa Roush at aroush@risd.edu or 401 454-6386; visiting 20 Washington Place, room 348; or by submitting an online reporting form.
+Refer inquiries about all other forms of discrimination to RISD’s Title VI, Title VII, and ADA/504 coordinator, the US Department of Education, and/or the US Equal Employment Opportunity Commission.
+For RISD’s Title VI, Title VII, and ADA/504 coordinator, contact Alyssa Roush by emailing aroush@risd.edu or 401 454-6386, visiting 20 Washington Place, room 348, or submitting an online reporting form.

 What does Title IX prohibit?